 The Human Identification Laboratory maintains a list of all unidentified individuals who have been buried by Tarrant County Human Services.
 Before an unidentified decedent can be released for burial, however, various samples are collected and preserved in the hope of eventual identification and in compliance with state law.

 Human Identification Laboratory Statistics

-Identification Average Time to Method Identify (Days)
+Identification Average Time to

+Method Identify (days)

+Anthropology 7

+Dental 3

+DNA 103

+Fingerprints 1